carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - It is a feature of Amazon CloudFront that lets you run code closer to users of your application, which improves performance and reduces latency.
 - It runs code in response to events generated by the Amazon CloudFront.

+##### CloudFront Functions

+- Feature in Cloudfront whih supports lightweight functions in JavaScript for high-scale, latency-sensitive CDN customizations.
+- Your functions can manipulate the requests and responses that flow through CloudFront, perform basic authentication and authorization, generate HTTP responses at the edge, and more.
+- Difference with Lambda@Edge
+  - It is cheaper
+  - Lower latency: functions are run on the host in the edge location, instead of the running on a Lambda function elsewhere.

 ### Amazon Route 53